Economy of Barbados: Fishing

 The fishing industry employs about 2,000 persons, and the fleet consists of more than 500 powered boats.
 The catch in 2000 was 3,100 metric tons.
 Flying fish, dolphin fish, tuna, turbot, kingfish, and swordfish are among the main species caught.
 A fisheries terminal complex opened at Oistins in 1983.

 Forestry

 Fewer than 20 ha of original forests have survived the 300 years of sugar cultivation.
 There are an estimated 5000 ha of forested land, covering about 12% of the total land area.
 Roundwood production in 2000 totalled 5,000 cu m (176,500 cu ft), and imports amounted to 3,000 cu m (106,000 cu ft).
 In 2000, Barbados imported $35.3 million in wood and forest products.

 Mining

 Deposits of limestone and coral were quarried to meet local construction needs.
 Production of limestone in 2000 amounted to 1.5 million tons.
 Clays and shale, sand and gravel, and carbonaceous deposits provided limited yields.
 Hydraulic cement production totalled 267,659 tons in 2000, up from 106,515 in 1996.

 Oil production is also undertaken in Barbados, with much of the on-shore activity taking place in Woodbourne, Saint Philip.
+As of 2025, Barbados was said to have about 257 onshore oil wells, although just 50 to 55 of them were operational.
+The oil and gas industry in the country is under Barbados National Oil Company (BNOC).
+As for gas production, BNOC CEO said that production covered about 30 percent of domestic need in 2025.
+BNOC was (2025) considering ways to enhance gas and oil production and extract more gas and oil resources from older wells.